Seneca-ICTOER/Intro2C/docs/F-Refinements/more-input-and-output.md

 After reading this section, you will be able to:

-* Implement algorithms using standard library procedures to incorporate existing technology
+- Implement [algorithms](/F-Refinements/algorithms "Algorithms") using standard library procedures to incorporate existing technology
-* Stream data using standard library functions to interact with users and access persistent text
+- Stream data using standard library functions to interact with users and access persistent text

 ## Introduction

-The standard input and output library (stdio) that ships with C compilers provides comprehensive support for communicating with the user and with secondary storage.
-This support includes numerical as well as character string processing under format control and optionally line by line processing without format control.
-For platforms that don't support line by line input processing, we write our own custom procedures.
+The standard input and output library (stdio) that ships with [C compilers](/A-Introduction/compilers#the-c-compiler "C compiler") provides comprehensive support for communicating with the user and with secondary storage.
+This support includes numerical as well as [character string](/F-Refinements/character-strings "Character Strings") processing under format control and optionally line by line processing without format control.
+For platforms that don't support line-by-line input processing, we write our own custom procedures.

 This chapter reviews the conversion specifiers for formatted input and output along with the library functions for line by line input and output.
 Specifiers not covered in previous chapters are included here.
 This chapter concludes with two custom functions for input that safeguard line mismatching and memory overflow.